 Either in an office suite or an outpatient surgery center.

 In most cases a incision is placed in the crease behind the ear.
 Sutures are used to correct the shape of the ear and change the position of the ear relative to the head.
 Sometimes a piece of cartilage is removed.
 In patients who desire reduction in the size of the ear, an incision is frequently placed on the front of the ear, just inside the rim, where the incision will not be visible.

 Any incision results in a scar but the incisions are placed so that they will be inconspicuous and hopefully almost invisible.

 What is the post-operative care?

 A bulky dressing is placed on the head for a few days.
 When the dressing is removed the ears will be somewhat swollen.
-A soft headband is worn at night to protect the ears.
+A soft headband is worn loosely at night only to protect the ears.
+It is important not to wear a tight headband; it will not help the result and it may injure the ear.
 The patient can return to school or work in less than a week and full activity (including sports) in approximately 2 weeks.